 There are many jobs related to technological and pharmaceutical development in the medical field.
-You may be interested in developing vaccines and medications, studying disease-causing microorganisms, advancing treatments, disease management and palliative care or developing medical technology such as robots and computing programs.
+You may be interested in collecting healthcare market research for developing vaccines and medications, studying disease-causing microorganisms, advancing treatments, disease management and palliative care or developing medical technology such as robots and computing programs.
 These careers do not require medical degrees.
 Instead, you should earn a degree in a field related to your career goals, such as biology, chemistry or engineering.

 4. Becoming a Health And Safety Specialist

 Healthcare is an integral part of health and safety in the workplace and in public spaces.
 A specialist in health and safety must earn a bachelor’s degree in either occupational health and safety or a related field.
 He or she may find employment with a governmental body or a private organization and work in an office, a factory or while traveling in the field.
 Health and safety specialists must have experience with data collection and analytics.